Welcome to Animal Control CNY

 4. Wear Protective Clothing

 If bees or wasps are active in areas where you must work, wear protective clothing.
 Dark colors attract their attention more than light colors.
-Wearing long sleeves, pants and closed toe shoes will give an extra layer of protection from accidental stings.
+Wearing long sleeves, pants, and closed-toe shoes will give an extra layer of protection from accidental stings.

 5. Avoid Strong Scents